Dementia and alcoholism don’t mix well

 What makes managing alcoholism especially tough is that the person with dementia often won’t remember how much they drank, will resist attempts to reduce their drinking, and will neglect their nutrition, water intake, and hygiene.

-Realistically, the overuse of alcohol has most likely been going on for a long time and will probably be a difficult behaviour to change completely or quickly.
+Realistically, the overuse of alcohol has most likely been going on for a long time and will probably be a difficult behavior to change completely or quickly.

 6 tips for managing dementia and alcohol abuse